ersilia.cli.commands package

 Returns:

-The serve command function to be used by the CLI and for testing in the pytest.
+The serve command function to be used by the CLI and for testing in pytest.

 Return type: